priyakashinagar/help_65_old_lady/README.md

 Take medications as prescribed: If Sunita Sharma is taking medications, it is crucial to take them as prescribed by her doctor to manage any health conditions properly.

 Remember that small changes can make a big difference in improving health and well-being.
-Encourage Sunita Sharma to make gradual changes that she can maintain over time, and seek the advice of a medical professional before making any significant lifestyle changes.
+Encourage Sunita Sharma to make gradual changes that she can maintain over time, and seek the advice of a medical professional before making any significant lifestyle changes
 ## Available Scripts

 In the project directory, you can run: